SAP-archive/teched2020-IIS360/exercises/ex7/README.md

 ## Exercise 7.1 Get the Business Partner EDMX file

-After completing these steps you will download the Business Partner EDMX specification from SAP API Hub and import it into your CAP service.\
+After completing these steps you will download the Business Partner EDMX specification from SAP API Hub and import it into the CAP service.\
 Open the [SAP API Business Hub page](https://api.sap.com/api/API_BUSINESS_PARTNER/resource?tag=Business%20Partner) in your browser.

 (1) Choose the **Details** tab\